I-Al-Istannen/Lighthouse/README.md

 the docker registry and then *also verifies*, that your container image is actually based on the most up-to-date version of the base image.

-If *Lighthouse* detects that the local reference base image is outdated, it will automatically update it to ensure all checks work correctly.
+If *Lighthouse* detects that the local reference base image is outdated, it will update the base image if you pass `----base-image-update pull_and_update`.
+Otherwise it will always tell you that the container is outdated if your base image is.
 If the container is based on an outdated image, it will notify you in discord.

 If *Lighthouse* finds a container without a `lighthouse.base` label, it will try to find updates for the container's image instead.
 This ensures containers